nadavmatalon/PCA9536_RGB/README.md

 - BLUE&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -> &nbsp;&nbsp;PIN IO1

-Next, make sure to inlude an instruction for initializing the I2C Bus for the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library, as well as the newly created PCA9536 instance, as follows:
+Next, make sure to inlude an instruction for initializing the I2C Bus for the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library, as well as the newly created __PCA9536_RGB instance__, as follows:

 (There's no need to include the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library at the top of the sketch as it's already included by the PCA9536 Library)